kmanna/docker-nat-router/README.md

 Run
 ---

 Create a docker container with the specified dnsmasq arguments and start in daemon mode.
 Then start [pipework](https://github.com/jpetazzo/pipework) to bridge the running container to the desired network.
-In this example eth2 is assumed to be an interface on the host docker host machine functioning as a router with IP 10.1.2.1/24.
+Running the container privileged enables it to also perform NAT routing / masquerade.

-    $ docker run --daemon --name dnsmasq10 dnsmasq --dhcp-range=10.1.2.100,10.1.2.200,255.255.255.0 --dhcp-option=option:router,10.1.2.1
+    $ docker run --privileged --daemon --name dnsmasq10 dnsmasq --dhcp-range=10.1.2.100,10.1.2.200,255.255.255.0
     $ pipework eth2 dnsmasq10 10.1.2.2/24

 Todo